kafidas/just-text/pdf-text-processing/README.md

 # PDF Text Extraction for et.gr (edition 2024)
 This Python script is designed to process PDF files from **et.gr**, specifically targeting Issues A' that contain formal laws. <br>
-It extracts readable text from multiple PDF files stored in a folder, and saving the results in specified output subfolder. <br>
+It extracts readable text from multiple PDF files stored in a folder, and saving the results in specified output subfolder, with basic cleaning. <br>
-The script processes the PDFs by cleaning up headers, last page footers, and other metadata, and it also handles special cases like hyphenation at the end of lines and omitted final lines. <br>
-The output includes the full extracted text, clipped text (headers removed), and the content from the last page (for reference).<br>
 <br>

 ### Key Features: